Aircraft / Antonov An-124 Ruslan

 Production of the type ended in 2004, with 55 examples built.
 Ten variants were created over the years, all of them using cargo configurations.
 There are approximately 20 An-124s in commercial air service, including 12 of them with Volga-Dnepr Airlines in Russia and 7 of them with Ukraine’s Antonov Airlines.
 The An-124 has been used to haul massive payloads, including jet aircraft engines, diesel locomotives and railcars, entire aircraft as large as the EP-3E Aries II, hydroelectric dam turbines, rocket engines and space launch vehicles.
 It even carried the ancient Obelisk of Axum, one of the largest and heaviest pieces of air freight ever transported.

 Most An-124s were built using 4 × Progress D-18T (formerly Lotarev D-18) high-bypass turbofan engines.
-However, certain variants that were built in post-USSR Ukraine utilized alternative engine options, including 4 x Rolls-Royce RB211-524H-T engines and 4 x General Electric CF6-80C2 engines.
-Attempts were made from 2008 until 2014 to resume production of the An-124 both in Russia and Ukraine, but ongoing conflicts between Russia and Ukraine have forced such plans to be shelved indefinitely, if not permanently.
+However, certain variants were built in post-USSR era Ukraine that utilized alternative engine options, including versions using 4 x Rolls-Royce RB211-524H-T engines or 4 x General Electric CF6-80C2 engines.
+Attempts were made from 2008 until 2014 to resume production of the An-124, both in Russia and Ukraine, but ongoing conflicts between Russia and Ukraine have since forced such plans to be shelved indefinitely, perhaps permanently.

 Source: Wikipedia.